Updated February 1, 2020

 *Engineered Material Arresting System - In SFO's case, possibly 4-foot square blocks of crushable concrete aggregate filled with foam

 Planes used to start their powerups close to here.

 Since SFO repeatedly rejected my requests to talk with someone who was knowledgeable about the airport's runway changes, the following is conjecture.

-Guess #1: Planes on the runways that face Oakland now start their "run up" (with the brakes on) 400 feet farther away from the highway before they start their "takeoff roll".
-Perhaps the sound barriers that diverted the "back blast" noise up until the end of 2015/beginning of 2016 were replaced with a different back blast barrier that's no longer diverting the noise?
+Guess #1: Planes on the runways that face Oakland now start their "power up" (with the brakes on) 400 feet farther away from the freeway before they start their "takeoff roll".
+Perhaps the barriers that diverted the "back blast" noise up until the end of 2015/beginning of 2016 were replaced with a different back blast barrier that's no longer diverting the noise?
 Perhaps NO back blast barriers were re-instated since the jets are now 400 feet away from the Bayshore?